Back to Articles

 Renewing the claim annually and backdating

-The €825 flat rate is a recurring annual claim — it must be entered each year in myAccount for as long as the guide or assistance dog partnership is active.
-A new IGDA or supplier letter does not need to be obtained each year provided the same letter covers the relevant period — the original letter confirming the dog partnership is used year after year.
-What changes each year is the myAccount claim entry — selecting the relevant year in Review your Tax and entering €825 under Health Expenses.
+The €825 flat rate is a recurring annual claim - it must be entered each year in the Revenue system for as long as the guide or assistance dog partnership is active.
+A new IGDA or supplier letter does not need to be obtained each year provided the same letter covers the relevant period - the original letter confirming the dog partnership is used year after year.
+What changes each year is the the Revenue system claim entry - selecting the relevant year in review the tax position and entering €825 under Health Expenses.

-If the flat rate has not been claimed in prior years — which is common because many guide and assistance dog users are not aware of this specific relief — it can be backdated for up to four years within the standard backdating window.
-In 2026, claiming for 2022, 2023, 2024, and 2025 produces four years of €825 = €3,300 qualifying, and a €660 total refund at 20%.
-This is the same back-claim process as for any other health expense: log in to myAccount, select each relevant year, and enter €825 under Health Expenses for that year.
+If the flat rate has not been claimed in prior years - which is common because many guide and assistance dog users are not aware of this specific relief - it can be backdated for up to four years within the standard backdating window.
+In 2025, claiming for 2022, 2023, 2024, and 2025 produces four years of €825 = €3,300 qualifying, and a €660 total refund at 20%.
+This is the same back-claim process as for any other health expense: log in to the Revenue system, select each relevant year, and enter €825 under Health Expenses for that year.

 What does not qualify